Imagunaratne/AI-Driven-Holistic-Student-Development-System/README.md

-# Systems Analysis & Design — Student Development Platform Requirements Modeling
+# Student Development Platform Requirements Modeling

 ## Problem
 Universities support students academically but rarely track their whole development (academic performance, mental health, social-emotional growth, and extracurricular activity) in one connected system.
 This project analyzes requirements for an AI-Driven Holistic Student Development System that unifies these areas and models the system end-to-end using UML.